Make a Difference Today

 Our members are descendants of the late Elizabeth Richards passed away on 16/11/1966 and Fred Richards passed away on 5/11/1965.

-Elizabeth was born at Pandurra Station.
-Fred was born at Penong.
-Elizabeth is the daughter of Susie Richards (Barngarla) and Bob Eyles (Nauo).
+Elizabeth is the daughter of Susie Richards (Barngarla) and Bob Eyles (Barngarla-Nauo).

 Fred is the son of Arthur Richards (Wirangu) and Ada Beagle.
-Arthur Richards was the brother of Jimmy Richards and both were son's of the first Policeman of Flowers Bay, Trooper Thomas Paul Richards.
+Arthur Richards brother is Jimmy Richards.

-Our people travelled through out these lands and waters of the Eyre Peninsula.
+Our people travelled through out these lands and waters of this region and the wider Eyre Peninsula.

 At Gabalidi, we are dedicated to empowering our Elders, Future Leaders and Community.
 Community consultation is important to us, through the process of cooperation and communication, change can bring progress in this region.
 We invite you to lend your support.